 Danny Sigurdson ’10 | B.A.
 Economics

 Danny graduated from Eckerd in 2010 with a Business degree and a minor in Economics.
-While at Eckerd he was actively involved in organizations, such as ECOS and the ELS program, and he received the Business & Management Faculty's Award for Academic Excellence his senior year.
+While at Eckerd, he was actively involved in ECOS and the ELS program, and he received the Business & Management Faculty's Award for Academic Excellence his senior year.

-Since graduating, Danny has worked at early stage technology companies, helping them design and execute successfully on sales and marketing strategies.
-His startup experience includes working at Dayforce in Toronto (acquired by Ceridian), Applied Predictive Technologies in Washington DC (acquired by Mastercard), and ActionIQ where he currently works in New York City (venture backed by Sequoia Capital and Andreessen Horowitz).
+Since graduating, Danny has worked at early stage technology companies, helping them design and execute sales and marketing strategies.
+His startup experience includes working at Dayforce in Toronto (acquired by Ceridian), Applied Predictive Technologies in Washington, D.C. (acquired by Mastercard), and ActionIQ, where he currently works in New York City (venture backed by Sequoia Capital and Andreessen Horowitz).